News & Editorial

 This presentation and workshop explores the elements of creating a childrens’ picture book, using Benjamin’s popular book The Travel Bug as an example.
 In this workshop, children are assisted to develop their own idea in a group setting (group verse writing) and create a 2-page spread.

-Author, Erin Knutt and illustrator, Misa Alexander present a dynamic workshop where they use their picture book, Fergus & Delilah, to explore diversity and inclusion.
+Misa Alexander present a dynamic workshop using the picture book Fergus & Delilah to explore diversity and inclusion.
 Students will have the opportunity to explore the similarities and differences of the characters through life-sized props, discussion, illustrations and a bit of dance and music thrown in the middle.

 Students will then work alongside Misa as they draw their own characters and reflect on how they can be inclusive of others.
 Finally, participants will make their own blockhead craft, complete with wires for hair, that they can take home or showcase at school!